elayer/Fetal-Health-Classifier-Project/README.md

 * <b>Disclaimer regarding the data:</b> I did NOT scrape or collect this data myself.
 The data used for this project was obtained from Kaggle (source in the following link): https://www.kaggle.com/datasets/andrewmvd/fetal-health-classification

-## Web Scraping:

-Created a web scraper using Requests and Beauitful Soup.
-From each product listing page from Amazon, the following information was obtained:
-*   Brand
-*   Avg.
-Ratings
-*   Number of Ratings
-*   Processor Type
-*   RAM
-*   Disk Size
-*   Processor Speed
-*   Bluetooth
-*   Liquid Cooled
-*   Price

 ## Data Cleaning